-A study of current processes, machinery and tools employing CNC technology that are shaping the methodology in manufacturing optical components.
-The course is designed to be very interactive, providing laboratory experience on the following subjects: CNC grinding and polishing, planetary grinding and polishing, tolerancing and metrology.
+A study of advanced processes, tools, and CNC technology that are shaping the methodology in manufacturing precision optical components.
+The course is designed to be very interactive, providing laboratory experience on the following subjects: CNC grinding and polishing, tolerancing, and metrology of precision optical lenses.

 Prerequisite: OPT 213 or permission of department.